 Whilst it is not always essential to install an edging, subject to the material of the adjoining surface, it is often desirable both visually and practically.
 Any edging unit or edge restraint can be used with Nidagravel.
-There is no best edging option as such, it is dependant on the application and the design of the space.
-The following edgings all work well with Nidagravel products; metal and aluminum edging, brick and stone setts, kerb units and treated timber edging or sleepers.
+There is no best edging option as such, it is dependent on the application and the design of the space.
+The following edgings all work well with Nidagravel products; metal and aluminum edging, brick and stone setts, kerb units, and treated timber edging or sleepers.
 Where Nidagravel is laid against a building there is no need for an edge restraint to be used.
 We do recommend that edgings be installed for driveway projects and applications that are subject to vehicular use and heavy loads as the edging will support the sub-base material at the outer edge and ensure there can be no movement.

 INSTALLATION OF NIDAGRAVEL GRAVEL STABILISATION GRIDS